 Certain expectations develop once enrolled into a Christian university.
-However, upon arriving on campus this semester as a freshman at my Christian-rooted college there were a lot of things I didn’t see coming.
+However, upon arriving on campus this semester as a freshman at my Christian-rooted college, there were a lot of things I didn’t see coming.
 Here’s a little heads up for those future admitted students.

-The parties may be a bit smaller than the norm at other universities, but even though we have a dry campus there is still a lot of alcohol.
-If the party scene isn’t your thing then that’s fine!
+The parties may be a bit smaller than the norm at other universities, but even though we have a “dry campus”, there is still a lot of alcohol.
+If the party scene isn’t your thing, then that’s fine!
 There’s countless other activities to do on campus.
-Not everyone is an obsessed party going young adult… but they are definitely there.
+Not everyone is an obsessed party-going young adult… but they are definitely there.

 2. People Are Getting Engaged Left And Right.

 Maybe it’s out of the guilt some Christians feel about having pre-marital sex, but everywhere I turn, somebody is getting a ring put on her finger.
 There are even a few freshmen girls who are engaged to their high school sweethearts at home!
 It’s crazy!

-With the huge push for promoting diversity, it allows for a lot of great learning experiences to jump outside your comfort zone and learn about people with different beliefs then you.
+With the huge push for promoting diversity, it allows for a lot of great learning experiences to jump outside your comfort zone and learn about people with different beliefs than you.

-This a summary of my life at a Christian University which has been quite an experience.
+This is a summary of my life at a Christian University which has been quite an experience.
 I hope these small yet crucial discoveries from my freshman year have inspired you.

 What Do You Think:

 What is the primary religion on your campus?
 Does it have a huge bearing on campus life?